48 Hours in Petaluma, California

 Downtown Petaluma

-Once known as the egg basket of the world for its poultry industry, today the riverside town of Petaluma is a charming historic gem with an eclectic mix of shops and galleries, a foodie haven, and a gateway to the bountiful delights of Sonoma County.
+Once known as the egg basket of the world for its bountiful farms, today, the riverside town of Petaluma (pop.
+57,941) is a foodie haven and an eclectic mix of shops and galleries in the heart of Sonoma Wine Country — just a 45-minute drive north of San Francisco’s Golden Gate Bridge.
+Petaluma is also accessible by SMART Train.

 Day One